Utah ‘No Kings’ protest: What we know about the fatal shooting

 New video raises more questions

-Initial video from the scene shows bystanders flagging police to a man wearing a black shirt, black jeans and black boots.
+Initial footage from the scene shows bystanders flagging police to a man wearing a black shirt, black jeans and black boots.

 “That’s a rifle right here,” one man is heard saying.
 “I just grabbed it from this guy right here,” gesturing to the man in black, later identified as Gamboa.